Mapping coal vs. solar and wind electricity costs in the U.S.

 Han Solar: A Short Film on Thin-Film Solar Cells

-An educational video produced with the Museum of Science
+An educational video produced with the Boston Museum of Science

 In January 2014, I participated in a weeklong internship at the Museum of Science (Boston) via the MIT Center for Excitonics Research Communication Laboratory.
-As an exercise in science communication and educational media, I worked with Sarah Luppino from the Swager Lab (MIT Chemistry) to produce a stop-action video explaining how thin-film solar cells are made in our own labs at MIT.
+As an exercise in science communication and educational media, I worked with Sarah Luppino from MIT Chemistry to produce a stop-action video explaining how thin-film solar cells are made.

 Many thanks to Carol Lynn Alpert, Karine Thate, and Jeanne Antill of the Museum of Science for their invaluable guidance in the production and editing of this video.